 Choosing a General Purpose instance to pay for on-demand?
 M4 is almost definitely your most cost-effective bet.
 And this doesn’t appear to change when you introduced Reserved Instances to the equation.
 In this example, we’ve applied All Upfront 1-year Reserved Instance prices to the same instances:

 Upon introducing Reserved Instances, M4.xlarge remains your cheapest and most cost effective option across all specs.
 As such, M4 will likely be the best choice for most General Purpose needs, both on-demand and reserved.

 It’s clear with the release of M4 instances that AWS is eager to continue improving its offerings from both a performance and cost perspective; these instances will represent a powerful and reasonably priced resource for many users.
 However, while migrating to the most cost-effective instances available is always a great practice in AWS cost management, introducing M4s where applicable is only one piece of the puzzle.
-Log in or sign up for a free 14-day trial of Cloudability to see how you can monitor, optimize, and govern your AWS spending today.
+Log in or sign up for a free trial of Cloudability to see how you can monitor, optimize, and govern your AWS spending today.